Dose Reconstructor

 - Experience with dose reconstruction on past projects, specific accidents, or other occupational exposure conditions

-- Knowledge of methods and procedures used in monitoring for internal and external radiation exposures, specifically in recognition and evaluation of records that either directly or indirectly may be used to retrospectively reconstruct occupational radiation doses
+- Knowledge of methods and procedures used to monitor internal and external radiation exposures, specifically in recognition and evaluation of records that, either directly or indirectly, may be used to retrospectively reconstruct occupational radiation doses.

 - Experience with DOE facilities and AEC, ERDA, and DOE records systems